Mumbulla Creek Falls is a smooth rock wall around 5-10 metres high situated within the Biamanga National Park. Much of the time there

 Your Seasonal Guide:

-Reliable flow all year except after prolonged dry spells, particularly in summer (Dec-Mar), when the creek can dry up.
-Visit from early morning to mid afternoon to see the falls in full sun.
+Reliable flow all year except after prolonged dry spells, particularly in summer (Dec-Mar), when the creek can dry up. |

 Change in Route to Access Mumbulla Creek Falls: